Last verified on April 22, 2020

 When will I receive my certificate?

-Certificates will be mailed approximately eight to twelve weeks from the date of your “next steps” letter.
+Certificates will be mailed approximately four months from the date of your “next steps” letter.
 Please note that this mail date is based on the email notification of posted results.

 Why does it take so long to get my certificate?

-The ABR strives to process diplomate certificates in a timely manner; however, due to the large number of certificates printed after each exam; our procedure to ensure that each certificate is printed and mailed correctly; and the time required by our printer, the entire process takes eight to twelve weeks.
+The ABR strives to process diplomate certificates in a timely manner; however, due to the large number of certificates printed after each exam, our procedure to ensure that each certificate is printed and mailed correctly, and the time required by our printer, the entire process takes four months.

 The “next steps” letter indicates the deadline for updating personal information before the certificate order is placed with the printer.
 The ABR allows this time for all new diplomates to make necessary changes, which may affect the shipping and delivery of their certificates.